ghc-proposals/ghc-proposals/proposals/0050-type-lambda.rst

   wrong @a x = x                          -- we can't do this without a type signature

   stillWrong @a (x :: a) = x              -- even here we can't

+In addition, this proposal splits up the current ``-XScopedTypeVariables`` extension into component pieces which may be mixed and matched.

 Motivation
 ----------